Great Divide vs. Western WildlandsJul 19, 2019

 While both routes are in remote areas, the Great Divide visits towns slightly more often.
 Riding through cities is annoying, but both routes almost exclusively deal in small towns.
 That makes this an advantage for the Great Divide, since resupplying is easier and can be done more frequently.
 Notably, you’ll visit a town with a bike shop much more often on the Great Divide.

 As mentioned before, the terrain is more alike than different.
-But overall, I enjoyed the scenery on the Wild West more.
+But overall, I enjoyed the scenery on the Western Wildlands more.
 I preferred Arizona to New Mexico due to more red rocks and dramatic landscapes.
 Colorado is more consistently pleasant than Utah, but Utah’s best parts are better than those of Colorado.
 Idaho and Montana are the best sections of either route, but Idaho has a slight edge due to the Route of the Hiawatha and Trail of the Coeur d’Alene.

 Like the terrain, the weather on either route is similar.
 Expect a lot of warmth and sunshine, though it often gets near freezing at night.
 The Great Divide appears to be a little wetter, especially in the north.
 That means more rain, but also means less worrying about finding enough drinking water.
 Both routes reach high elevation, so snow is a possibility, even in summer.

 - Want to have lots of info on the route

 - Want to be in a race

 - Don’t want to pay $100+ for route info